Regenerative Agriculture

 Iowa House Introduces Buffer Strip Program And Fund Bill

-Iowa has introduced legislation to establish a statewide buffer strip program and a $5 million annual fund to mitigate agricultural runoff and improve water quality.
-If enacted, the program signals a shift toward incentivizing nature-based solutions for nutrient management, impacting land-use planning and sustainability strategies for agricultural stakeholders.
+Iowa has proposed a statewide buffer strip program and a five million dollar annual fund to mitigate agricultural runoff and improve water quality.
+This initiative signals a shift toward incentivizing nature-based solutions for nutrient management, impacting land-use planning and sustainability strategies for agricultural stakeholders.

 legis.iowa.govUnited StatesUnited States